-My favorite reason, and this is just me being a total nerd, is that the cake uses an entire standard can of pumpkin.
+My favorite reason to LOVE this cake is that it uses an entire standard can of pumpkin.
 I always appreciate recipes calling for the whole can because you’re not stuck with a random 1/4 cup leftover.

 How to Make Pumpkin Cream Cheese Bundt Cake

 This Bundt cake isn’t as light as my favorite pumpkin cake but not as dense as pound cake.
 It lies somewhere in the middle with the same great flavors as pumpkin bread.
 And, it couldn’t be easier to make.
 Let’s review the steps:

 - Make the cake batter.
 This pumpkin batter combines a few kitchen staples like canned pumpkin, eggs, oil, cinnamon, spices, flour, and brown sugar.
 Oil, brown sugar, and pumpkin make this one of the moistest Bundt cakes to come out of your oven.
 It is unbelievably rich in flavor from all the spices, pumpkin, and brown sugar, too.

 - Make the cream cheese filling.
 You only need 4 ingredients for this layer.

 - Layer the two.
 We follow similar layering methods when making my cheesecake swirl carrot Bundt cake and pumpkin cake cheesecake.

 - Bake.
 I recommend using a 10-inch Bundt pan to hold all of the batter.
 This is a huge, thick Bundt cake so it takes a while to completely bake through.